FuckingNode/fuckingnode.github.io/docs/learn/errors.md

 ## Operating system category [Os]

-Errors caused by the OS.
-There's only one as of now.
+Errors caused by the underlying OS.

 ### No APPDATA, No HOME